 At the end of the week, the GE Girls and their parents will join GE leaders, mentors, and program directors at a BBQ celebration at GE Healthcare’s Waukesha Campus.

 “I’m excited to be hosting our third year of GE Girls,” says Dee Mellor, executive champion for GE Women’s Network.
 “The feedback from the girls and their parents has been extremely positive, and the GE team is thrilled that this program can help inspire girls to dream big and embrace science, technology, engineering and math.”

-GE Healthcare has a long history of supporting education in the Milwaukee area through several GE Volunteer efforts including collaboration with six different Milwaukee Public Schools, Community Service Day and many mentoring efforts.
-In 2012, more than 4,000 GE Volunteers in Milwaukee served for more than 36,000 hours.
-GE Girls at MSOE is another way GE Healthcare is investing in the greater Milwaukee community.
-There are six GE Girls programs being held across the United States this summer.
+GE Healthcare supports education in the greater Milwaukee area through several GE Volunteer efforts: including collaboration with six different Milwaukee Public Schools; Junior Achievement; FIRST Robotics; Community Service Day; and many mentoring efforts.
+In 2013, more than 4,900 GE Volunteers in Milwaukee served for more than 42,000 hours in their local communities.
+There will be six GE Girls programs being held across the United States this summer.

 About GE Healthcare

 GE Healthcare provides transformational medical technologies and services to meet the demand for increased access, enhanced quality and more affordable healthcare around the world.
 GE (NYSE: GE) works on things that matter - great people and technologies taking on tough challenges.
 From medical imaging, software & IT, patient monitoring and diagnostics to drug discovery, biopharmaceutical manufacturing technologies and performance improvement solutions, GE Healthcare helps medical professionals deliver great healthcare to their patients.